 Before you run to the nearest grocery market to stock up on Gatorade, it’s important to note that there are much more effective ways to stay hydrated.
 Although extremely common, sports drinks and electrolyte powders are often filled with sugar and chemicals, leading to bloating and gas.
 In fact, most of these products don’t even hydrate your body properly!

-Instead of reaching for a tall glass of sweetened iced tea, lemonade, sports drink, or even an italian ice when we are overheated– try these natural and effective tips on hydration instead:
+Instead of reaching for a tall glass of sweetened iced tea, lemonade, sports drink, or even an italian ice when we are overheated– try these natural and effective hydration tips instead:

 First and foremost, it’s important to make sure you’re consuming enough water daily.
 Aim to drink at least half your bodyweight in ounces (of water) every day.
 Increase your water consumption for every cup of coffee, tea, alcohol, or juice consumed.
 In addition, if you are sweating or outdoors for long hours, you’ll want a little more!